yunkunrao/tendermint.com/content/blog/on-thedao-and-blockchain-governance.md

 To allow all such hackers to keep all of their stolen funds, in general, is to subject ourselves to the existing power structures that be, e.g.  to nation-states with immense intelligence capabilities like the NSA.
-It's great that we have a cryptocurrency whose premise is based on crypto-anarchy (Bitcoin), but, if we allow all of our cryptocurrency systems to be coopted by the same technocratic bias, we deserve what we get.
+It's great that we have a cryptocurrency whose premise is based on extreme crypto-anarchy (Bitcoin), but, if we allow all of our cryptocurrency systems to be coopted by the same technocratic bias, we deserve what we get.
 On the other hand, if we don't reward hackers sufficiently, we risk creating a fragile house of cards.